Foundation Seamounts

-Foundation Seamounts are a series of seamounts in the southern Pacific Ocean.
+The Foundation Seamounts are a series of seamounts in the southern Pacific Ocean.
 Discovered in 1992, these seamounts form a 1350 km chain which starts from the Pacific-Antarctic Ridge.
 Some of these seamounts may have once emerged from the ocean.

-The Foundation Seamounts were probably formed by a now-weakening mantle plume called the Foundation hotspot that is located close to the Pacific-Antarctic Ridge.
+They were probably formed by a now-weakening mantle plume called the Foundation hotspot that is located close to the Pacific-Antarctic Ridge.
 It is possible that this hotspot generated additional volcanoes, such as the Ngatemato and Taukina seamounts farther west.
-The oldest volcanism on the Foundation Seamounts occurred 21 million years ago, while the youngest volcanism appears to be hydrothermal venting and the eruption of a lava flow between 1997 and 2001 where the Foundation Seamounts intersect the Pacific-Antarctic Ridge.
+The oldest volcanism of the Foundation Seamounts occurred 21 million years ago, while the youngest volcanism appears to be hydrothermal venting and the eruption of a lava flow between 1997 and 2001 where the Foundation Seamounts intersect the Pacific-Antarctic Ridge.

 Name and discovery

 The Foundation Seamounts were discovered in 1992 through satellite altimetry observations.
-They are named after the National Science Foundation, a name-giving inspired to the naming of the Society Islands after the British Royal Society.
+They are named after the National Science Foundation, a name-giving inspired by the naming of the Society Islands after the British Royal Society.
 Both toponyms were given in honour of the role that both groups played in science, mapping and navigation.